LazerLambda/udl-negation/README.md

 Set paths and other configurations in `neg_udl/config/data_config.yaml`

 WARNING: These operations might take several days!
-WARNING: Undefined behavior experienced using multiprocessing!
+WARNING: Undefined behavior experienced when using multiprocessing!

 # Run Experimeńts